 One such requirement pertains to the breath test machine.
 The government must be able to show that the machine was properly functioning on the date your test was administered.
-There have recently been major developments on this front.
+There have been major developments on this front in recent years.
 In 2017, District Attorneys statewide suspended the use of breath test results from a newer and commonly-used model of the breathalyzer machine, the Draeger 9510, after defense attorneys challenged the reliability of the machines.
 During the litigation, prosecutors handling the case on behalf of the Commonwealth of Massachusetts failed to turn over hundreds of documents showing instances where the breathalyzer machine did not properly calibrate.
-As a result of the prosecutorial misconduct, an investigation of the state agency overseeing administration of breath testing statewide was conducted and the Director of the Office of Alcohol Testing was terminated after it was concluded that high-ranking employees of the agency “made serious errors of judgment” in responding to court orders for production of documentary evidence related to the machines at issue.
-In 2018, an agreement was reached between defense attorneys and the District Attorneys of Massachusetts that all breathalyzer results obtained between June 1, 2012, and August 31, 2017, will not be used in the prosecution of OUI / DUI / DWI cases.
+As a result of the prosecutorial misconduct, an investigation of the state agency overseeing administration of breath testing was conducted and the Director of the Office of Alcohol Testing was terminated after it was concluded that high-ranking employees of the agency “made serious errors of judgment” in responding to court orders for production of documentary evidence related to the machines at issue.
+In 2018, an agreement was reached between defense attorneys and the District Attorneys of Massachusetts that all breathalyzer results obtained between June 1, 2012 and August 31, 2017 would not be used in the prosecution of OUI / DUI / DWI cases.
 The exclusion of breath test results was later extended by court order until April 18, 2019, on which date the ban was lifted due to the Massachusetts Office of Alcohol Testing receiving national accreditation.
 Although breath tests results are no longer presumptively excluded as evidence in court, the prosecution still has the burden of demonstrating a test was administered on a properly calibrated breathalyzer machine before the evidence may be used against a defendant.